Using Indices of Points on an Elliptic Curve to Construct A Diophantine Model of $\Z$ and Define $\Z$ Using One Universal Quantifier in Very Large Subrings of Number Fields, Including $\Q$: An Outline of the Proof of Theorem

 where $(V_k,V_m)= \mbox{GCD}(V_k,V_m)$ and $(k,m)= \mbox{GCD}(k,m)$ in $\Z$.
 (Since we assumed that every non-trivial multiple of $P$ has a primitive divisor, we do not have to worry about $k$ and $m$ being large enough.)
 Given our assumptions on the coordinates of $P$, we have that $V_1=1$, and if $(k,m)=1$, then $(V_k,V_m) =1$.
 Thus, if $k$ and $m$ are non-zero relatively prime integers, then $V_kV_m | V_{km}$.
 Unfortunately, in general $V_{km}$ does not divide $V_kV_m$.
 In particular, $V_{km}$ is divisible by some prime powers which do not occur in $V_k$ and $V_m$. {\it So the main idea behind the proof is to invert these extra primes to force $V_{km}$ to divide $V_kV_m$ in the resulting ring.} Of course we have to leave enough primes uninverted so that \eqref{divcond} still holds in the ring.

 We now describe the primes we do not invert.
 For each rational prime $p$ and any positive integer $\ell$ we keep {\it uninverted} the largest primitive divisor of $[p^{\ell}]P$.
 We call these primes {\it indicator primes}.
 (The idea that the indicator primes are enough to identify uniquely positive multiples of a generator was first investigated in \cite{CS}.)
 We invert all the other primes and denote by $R$ the resulting subring of $\Q$.
 Observe that for $m=\prod p_i^{\ell_i}$, we have that $V_m$ is divisible by the indicator prime of each $[p_i^{\ell}]P$ for all $i$ and all $\ell=1,\ldots, \ell_i$, and, because of \eqref{relprime}, by no other indicator primes.
 Indeed, first suppose $q$ is an indicator prime $V_{p^{r}}$, where $p \not = p_i$ for any $i$.
-In this case by \eqref{relprime}, $q$ divide $V_{(p^r,m)}=V_1=1$ and we have a contradiction.
+In this case by \eqref{relprime}, $q$ divides $V_{(p^r,m)}=V_1=1$ and we have a contradiction.
 Next assume that $q$ is an indicator prime for some $V_{p_i^r}$, where $r >\ell_i$.
 By definition of an indicator prime we have that $q | V_{p_i^r}$ but $q$ does not divide $V_{p_i^j}$ for any $j \in \{1, \ldots, r-1\}$.
-Applying \eqref{relprime} again we obtain $q | V_{(p^r,m)}=V_{p^{\ell^i}}$ contradicting our assumptions in this case also.
+Applying \eqref{relprime} again we obtain $q | V_{(p^r,m)}=V_{p^{\ell_i}}$ contradicting our assumptions in this case also.

 So now we are in a situation where for $k, m \in \Z_{\not =0}$ and relatively prime, $V_kV_m$ and $V_{km}$ are divisible by the same uninverted primes.
 Unfortunately, there is one more point to take care of.
 The indicator primes do not necessarily appear to the same power in $V_k$, $V_m$ and $V_{km}$ (see Lemma \ref{le:orderchangeold} in this paper).
-However in the case of $\Q$ the difference in powers is at most 2 (in the general case one can bound this difference by twice the degree of the field over $\Q$, but we will avoid all the cases where the power can go up by more than 2.)
+Here we need another technical result from \cite{Po2}.
 Let $q\not =p$ be rational primes.